DSSG-EUROPE/training/README.md

 # Pushing Changes to GitHub
 So let’s say you’ve made the changes necessary to implement the specific feature or enhancement (the one “logical change”), and you’ve committed the changes to your local repository.
 The next step is to push those changes back up to GitHub.
+Edit the file hello world and commit your changes
 If you were working in a branch called new-feature, then pushing the changes you made in that branch back to GitHub would look like this:

 git push <remote> <branch>